-We want to be found online, but what exactly do we want our customers or clients to see?
-Here are some simple ideas to help you achieve the results that you are looking for.
+We want to get found online, but what exactly do we want our customers or clients to see?
+Here are some simple ideas to help you achieve the results that you desire.

 Following on from our article about creating an internet omnipresence, we examine some ideas around how to go about this.
-We can start with our own website that needs to be created, or expanded as much as possible.
+We can start with our website that needs to get created or expanded as much as is feasible.

-The idea here is to put a volume of information onto our sites so that we offer more in-depth information on as many topics as possible.
-We want to include as many industry related keywords and key phrases as possible, and use synonyms and variations in the wording of phrases.
-This will send signals to Google, Bing and the other search engines that we are authoritative in our area, because of the depth.
-Because of the width of topics, we will be more likely to be included in longer and more complicated searches from users.
+The idea here is to put a volume of knowledge onto our sites so that we offer more in-depth information on as many topics as possible.
+We want to include as many industry-related keywords and key phrases as we can, and use synonyms and variations in the wording of phrases.
+This diversity will send signals to Google, Bing and the other search engines that we are authoritative in our area, because of the depth.
+Because of the width of topics, we’ll be more likely to be included in longer and more complex searches from users.

-When people search nowadays the terms are far more varied than they used to be, and the search engines are able to differentiate this and offer accurate results.
+When people search nowadays, the terms are far more varied than they used to be, and the search engines can differentiate this and offer accurate results.
 Both search engines and searchers have evolved.

 Create content about every topic that you can think of

-So the idea will be for us to cover every conceivable relevant topic in our niche.
-Obviously, there will be limits to this, as you would not want to put sensitive company information, or your successful marketing tactics online for free.
-We want to cover every topic in a way that we’re helping a visitor, but hopefully, leave them wanting more by offering ‘teasers’ of better information or solutions if they buy/sign up/enquire/post or whatever goal we have in mind for them.
+So, the idea will be for us to cover every conceivable relevant topic in our niche.
+There’ll be limits to this, as you wouldn’t want to put sensitive company information, or your successful marketing tactics online.
+You should cover every topic in a way that helps a visitor.
+Hopefully, we leave them wanting more by offering ‘teasers’ of better information or solutions.
+They find out more if they buy/sign up/enquire or whatever goal we have in mind for them.